Could More Suicides Be Prevented If We Safeguarded Against the Most Common Methods?

 Wexford is a town in southeast Ireland that’s connected to a suburb by a 600-metre-long bridge.
-At its centre, the bridge rises about six metres above the water, which, if one jumps, isn’t a very big drop.
+At its centre, the bridge rises about 20 feet above the water, which, if one jumps, isn’t a very big drop.
 However, with icy water flowing in from the Irish Sea, it has the potential to freeze someone to death within minutes on a particularly harsh winter night.

 This bridge has been Wexford’s go-to suicide spot for years, and many have taken that awful plunge before invariably being found washed up at the local harbour 20 minutes down the road.